PavelPrischepa/blog/content/post/obfuscating-entity-ids-in-postgresql.md

 +++
 date = "2020-06-13"
-title = "Obfuscating entity IDs in Postgres" slug = "obfuscating-entity-ids-in-postgres" tags = ["postgres"] categories = ["development"]
+title = "Obfuscating entity IDs in PostgreSQL" slug = "obfuscating-entity-ids-in-postgresql" aliases = ["obfuscating-entity-ids-in-postgres"] tags = ["postgres"] categories = ["development"]
 +++

-I was looking for a way of obfuscation entity IDs stored in Postgres and make it non-obvious for end users.
+I was looking for a way of obfuscation entity IDs stored in PostgreSQL and make it non-obvious for end users.

 Eventually, I found a very interesting approach described in ["Sharding & IDs at Instagram"](https://instagram-engineering.com/sharding-ids-at-instagram-1cf5a71e5a5c) post.
 That approach based on generating obfuscated integer identifiers by a timestamp using Postgres function.